 Winter Hiking in Austria

-Trudging through the snow
+Strolling through the snow

 Winter hiking through snow-covered landscapes shows the cold season from its quiet side.
 Here are the most beautiful winter trails.

-Winter Hikes away from the Slopes
+Winter hikes away from the slopes

 There are hundreds of well-prepared winter hiking paths in Austria: From the Bregenz Forest, over sunny high plateaus up in the mountains, to winter hiking trails through the Hohe Tauern National Park.

-Winter Hiking in Vorarlberg
+Winter hiking in Vorarlberg

-Recharge your batteries with Pleasure
+Recharge your batteries in style

-Winter Hiking in Tirol
+Winter hiking in Tirol

 Winter walks provide plenty of time to pause and take in the simple pleasures: The fir branches holding fresh powder like a white blanket, the farmhouses dusted with snow, and the smell of snow in the forest.
 These sensory experiences invigorate both body and mind.
 Winter walks in Tirol offer a variety of experiences across many regions.

-Moments of Wonder
+Moments of wonder

 On frozen lakes, on a sunny high plateau, high up on the mountain.

-Winter Hiking in SalzburgerLand
+Winter hiking in SalzburgerLand

-Snow Experience
+Snow experience

 When snow crystals sparkle: In the forest, on alpine pastures and on the mountain.

-Winter Hiking in Carinthia
+Winter hiking in Carinthia

 All things white

-Mountain summits, frozen waterfalls and lakes
+Mountain summits, frozen waterfalls and lakes.

-Winter Hiking in Styria
+Winter hiking in Styria

-Experience Styria in Winter
+Experience Styria in winter

-Ease, favourite places and panoramic views
+Favourite places and panoramic views.

-Winter Hiking in Upper Austria
+Winter hiking in Upper Austria

-Winter Hiking in Lower Austria
+Winter hiking in Lower Austria

 The most suitable footwear consists of snowproof/waterproof high boots that are not too stiff and have a rubber sole with heavy-duty grip.
 Remember: Always stuff your boots with newspaper in the evening and leave them to dry (not on the radiator!).